kelimuttu/docsify-book-skeleton/README.md

 # What is Docsify book skeleton?

-> This is the skeleton for an online book made of Docsify.
+> Template for building an online book with [docsify](https://docsify.js.org/).

+# Configuration

+Read [docsify](https://docsify.js.org/) documentation to learn more about how to configure.

 ## Credits
 * [Docsify](https://docsify.js.org/#/)